+The statement of activities shows the cost of program services and the charges for services and grants offsetting those services.
 The dependence upon tax receipts and general receipt entitlements from the state for governmental activities is apparent.
-Program receipts only account for 18.5 percent of all governmental disbursements.
+Program receipts only account for a small percent of all governmental disbursements.
 The community is the largest area of support for the School District students.